Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-- Seeing the exclamation mark next to your WiFi icon on MacBook means that the device is trying to connect to the network but it has been unsuccessful.
+- Seeing the exclamation mark next to your Wi-Fi icon on MacBook means that the device can't connect to the network.

 - If you want to check out more detailed guides, visit our thorough Mac Troubleshooting Hub.

-What to do if MacBook Wi-Fi shows an exclamation mark?
+What can I do if MacBook Wi-Fi shows an exclamation mark?

 - Enter the following commands:

-- Open Finder and choose Go > Go to Folder.
+- Open Finder and choose Go, then click on Go to Folder.